How to Focus

 If you are forever typing into Google ‘how to focus my photos’ or ‘how to get sharper pictures’ then stop scrolling and start learning.

-When a photo is in focus it is judged by our eyes based on the clarity on a subject’s outline.
-Basically how defined that object is against another.
+When a photo is in focus it is judged by our eyes based on the clarity of a subject’s outline.
+Basically, how defined that object is against another.
 Sure, in most photos you’ll be able to see the shape of a subject clearly enough but making it pin-sharp will increase the drama, aesthetics and connection with an audience.

 Your camera’s way of knowing how to focus is based on colour values.
-Pitting 2 well-defined areas of different colours against each other makes it easy for your camera to get the shot sharp.
-If you’re working with lots of tints and shades of the same colour it can be a lot harder.
+Pitting two well-defined areas of different colours against each other makes it each for your camera to get the shot sharp.
+If you are working with lots of tints and shades of the same colour it can be a lot harder.

 Give your camera an easy life and try to use opposing, or obviously different colours in your foreground and background.

-Either way, we’ll have a look at each of these focus modes and by the end, you’ll know how to focus and get those sharp shots for every type of occasion.
+Either way, we’ll have a look at each of these focus systems and by the end, you’ll know how to focus and get those sharp shots for every type of occasion.

 Firstly, autofocus locks focus based on the distance to your subject.
 As long as your subject stays at that distance, your photo will be sharp.
 In some instances, your camera may not take the photo if your subject is moving.